 "I noticed you contributed to the recent open-source project.
 What was your experience like?"

-These kinds of questions show you’re paying attention, but more than this, they can naturally lead to more in-depth authentic conversations.
+Such questions show you’re interested, but more importantly, they can naturally lead to more in-depth authentic conversations.

 3. Follow the 'Initiate-Connect-Extend' Model

-Think of small talk as a three-step process:
+Think of small talk as a three-phase process:

-- Connect: Listen actively and find a common point.
+Connect: Listen carefully and find a common point.

 For example: